Private API

 s::SymbolicAWEModel

-: The main model object to be populated.system::SystemStructure
+: The main model object to be populated with the system.system::SystemStructure

 : The physical structure definition.prn::Bool=true